rocher-ros/RiverMethaneFlux/README.md

 # Global estimate of Riverine Methane Flux

 In this project we quantify and undertsand global CH4 emissions from rivers.
 The analysis in this repository is associated to a manuscript currently in minor revisions.
 This repository contains the code to process raw files, model CH4 concentrations and estimate CH4 emissions from rivers, as well as to produce the acompanying figures of the manuscript.
-T
-Main and corresponding author is Gerard Rocher-Ros (g.rocher.ros@gmail.com), which you can contact for questions.
+First and corresponding author is me so you can contact for questions (g.rocher.ros at gmail dot com).

 # Setup
 First you need to download the data files and datasets used in this study.
 For the `main analysis`section, the files are deposited in [ZENODO](https://doi.org/10.5281/zenodo.7733604)